smaurice101/readthedocs/docs/source/index.rst

      - Refer to **How To Create Amazing TML Real-Time Dashboards:**
    * - **TML Step 8 Dag**:
      - Step 8 Dag for docker container - Does not require any configurations.

+       See :ref:`STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag`
    * - **TML Step 9 Dag Configurations**:
      - `YouTube Video <https://youtu.be/dGzsqx8MtIY>`_